beginning of content

 • A CT scan can help diagnose different medical conditions.

-• When you have a CT scan, you will lie flat, and a machine shaped like a doughnut will scan your body.
+• For a CT scan, you lie flat, and a ring-shaped machine scans your body.

 What is a CT scan?

-A computed tomography (CT) scan is a type of x-ray that creates 2- or 3-dimensional images of your body.
-It is also known as a computed axial tomography (CAT) scan.
+A computed tomography (CT) scan is a type of x-ray that creates 2- (2D) or 3-dimensional (3D) images of your body.
+It's also known as a computed axial tomography (CAT) scan.

-CT scans can help a doctor clearly see different parts of your body, such as your:
+CT scans can help a doctor see different parts of your body, such as your:

 CT scans can help diagnose medical conditions such as an internal injury from an accident.
 Diagnosing a condition allows doctors to properly treat it.